-The city of London is appealing to thousands of people planning to visit, from all over the world, not least of which being Brits in search of a city break.
+The city of London is appealing to thousands of people planning to visit, from all over the world, not least of which are Brits in search of a city break.
 A trip to London is high on the agenda of many people who fancy a few days in the capital, taking advantage of their time there to see what’s on offer.

 With many people choosing to stay a little closer to home this summer, instead of spending money they don’t really have on holidays abroad, it’s no wonder the prospect of London is an attractive one.
-As far as cities go, it pretty much has it all – museums, theatre, music and sights all on the doorstep of your hotel.
+As far as cities go, it pretty much has it all – markets, museums, theatre, music, and sights all on the doorstep of your hotel.

-Of course, staying in the centre of London can cost a bundle if you’re not careful.
+Of course, staying in the center of London can cost a bundle if you’re not careful.
 Boutique hotels and upmarket accommodation can cost hundreds per night, but don’t let that put you off.
 There are plenty of reasonably priced options in the city that are even cheaper if you’re willing to travel a bit.

 It’s easy to let holidays run away with you and often, even with staycations, it doesn’t take long for it all to add up.
 If you’re not careful, you will have spent the same amount as you would have on a week in the Costas, which isn’t recommended if you have a strict budget to stick to.
 Take a look at these tips to help keep your spending down without scrimping on fun and enjoyment.

 While you could spend money every day on a Tube ticket, it would be cheaper to buy a Travelcard.
 What would be even cheaper still is if you pick up an Oyster Card and top it up.

-Depending on what you want to visit, you could invest in a London Pass for the duration of your trip, which gives you substantially cheaper entry to many of the main attractions, including the London Eye, Windsor Castle, London Zoo and HMS Belfast.
+Depending on what you want to visit, you could invest in a London Pass for the duration of your trip, which gives you substantially cheaper entry to many of the main attractions, including the London Eye, Windsor Castle, London Zoo, and HMS Belfast.